unadlib/ssh-webpack-plugin/README.md

         host: 'Remote host',
         port: 'Remote port',
         username: 'Remote username',
-        password: 'Remote password',
-        //or use privateKey login(privateKey: require('fs').readFileSync('/path/to/private/key')).
+        password: 'Remote password',//or use privateKey login(privateKey: require('fs').readFileSync('/path/to/private/key')).
         from: 'Deploy Local path',
-        to: 'Remote full path',
+        to: 'Remote full path',//important: All files will be cleared in this folder before starting deployment.
   })]
 };
 ```